Gerkinfeltser/image-metadata-display/README.md

    - Open the Command Palette by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).
    - Type "Inspect Image Metadata" and select it.
    - A dialogue box will open to select the image you'd like to inspect.

+## Viewing Output Console Messages

+To view the debug and informational messages logged by the extension:

+1. Open the Output panel in VS Code by selecting `View` > `Output` or using the shortcut `Ctrl+Shift+U` (Windows/Linux) or `Cmd+Shift+U` (macOS).
+2. Select the `Image Metadata Extension` channel from the dropdown menu.
+3. Run your extension and perform actions to trigger the debug messages.

 ## Installation